-The ISREC Foundation has actively supported experimental cancer research for more than fifty years.
+The ISREC Foundation has actively supported experimental cancer research for more than 55 years.

 "In Switzerland, more than 40'000 new cases of cancer are diagnosed every year.
 Almost one in two men and two in five women develop a cancer in their lifetime.
 The number of new cases has slightly increased since the beginning of the ‘80s, yet cancer mortality has decreased in most referred patient age groups.
 Prostate cancer is the most common cancer among men while breast cancer is the most common cancer among women.
 More than one out of two patients can be healed.
 Better recovery rates are conceivable thanks to the progress achieved in research and the translation of its results to the clinic.
 The ISREC Foundation applies its means to concretizing this objective, in the hope of contributing, in the near future, to the development of new therapies."

 Source: FSO – National Cancer Statistics

 The mission of the ISREC Foundation focuses on three areas:

-supporting projects that encourage knowledge transfer and collaborations between basic research and clinical applications.
+Support for projects encouraging knowledge transfer and collaborations between basic research and clinical applications.

 Young scientists and academics

-supporting undergraduate, PhD students and scientists in the areas of biology, technology or medicine who focus their work on immunology and oncology within an academic doctorate program.
+Grants for PhD students working in the areas of biology, technology or medicine and focusing their research on immunology and oncology within an academic doctorate program.